Oath-breaker/steam-account-manager/README.md

 # steam-advanced-account-manager

- a simple command line based python script that allows the user to store any number of steam accounts he desires to. current project was being developed for a net cafe, where the users could be able to login on any available stored account with just 1 simple click
+ a simple command line based python script that allows the user to store any number of steam accounts he desires to. current project was being developed for a net cafe, where the users could be able to login on any available stored account with just 1 simple click.
+ It uses steam's API to prevent multiple users logging in on the same account